 This facility also serves the University and the community as a center for artistic expression through the varied concerts, performances, and events it hosts each year.
 The FPAC is a premiere cultural center in North Georgia.
 Audience members and artists are impressed by the building's architectural beauty and the concert hall's acoustical brilliance.
 The lovely Ken White Atrium is floored with local marble and houses two historic pianos from the region and an exhibit of paintings by area artists.

-Pianos - In 2007, the School of Music became a Kawai EPIC school with 34 state-of-the art pianos placed in studios, classrooms, practice rooms, and on the stage of the concert hall.
+Pianos - In 2007, the School of Performing Arts became a Kawai EPIC school with 34 state-of-the art pianos placed in studios, classrooms, practice rooms, and on the stage of the concert hall.

 Concert Hall - The exquisite 360-seat auditorium features a "tunable" stage.
 Its acoustics can be modified by moving the wooden stage towers, the ceiling panels, and the curtains to complement the soloist, small ensemble, or orchestra.
 Because of its fine sound quality, the concert hall is an exciting place to perform.